Ustekinumab

 • Allow your medicine to come up to room temperature

 It can be uncomfortable if you inject yourself with ustekinumab straight from the fridge.
-Take it out of the fridge around 30 minutes before you inject it so it can warm to room temperature naturally.
-You should not warm it in any other way, such as in hot water or a microwave.
+Take your injection out of the fridge about 30 minutes before you inject.
+This means it can warm to room temperature.
+Do not warm the injection in any other way, such as in hot water or a microwave.

 • Apply an ice pack before you inject

-If you’re worried about pain, you could try applying an ice pack to the injection site for 2 to 3 minutes before you inject.
-If you do this, put a thin towel under it or wrap it in a cloth so it does not damage your skin.
+You might find it helpful to apply an ice pack to the injection area for two to three minutes before you inject.
+If you do this, put a thin towel under the ice pack or wrap it in a cloth so it does not damage your skin.

 • Choose your injection site

-The upper thigh or tummy (away from the belly button) are good places for the injection.
-Avoid any areas where your skin is red, scarred, bruised or hard.
+The upper thigh or tummy, away from the belly button, are good places for the injection.
+Avoid any areas where the skin is red, scarred, bruised or hard.
 Do not use the same place every time.

 Gently pinch the skin at the injection site between your thumb and finger.
 Use a quick, dart-like motion to insert the needle into the skin.
 Push the plunger slowly and evenly to inject all of the medicine, keeping the skin pinched.